ywatanabe1989/genai/templates/Program.md

   (DEBUGGED CODE HERE)
   ```

-- The code may include my Python package, mngs.
+- Code may include my Python package, mngs.
 Keep its syntax unchanged.

+- In python, please do not forget to write variable types explicitly for functions and classes.

 - Do not change headers (such as time stamp, file name, authors) and footers of the code (like #EOF).